i2bc/ORFmine/docs/orfmine_installation.md

 		mv Tango.exe ORFmine/orfold_v1/orfold/softwares/
         ```

-Still from you directory made for ORFmine, you can now build the docker image including IUPred and Tango (this takes several minutes) :
+Still from you directory made for ORFmine, you can now build the docker image including IUPred and Tango (this takes several dozen of minutes) :
 ``` bash
 docker build -f Dockerfile --tag orfmine:latest .
 ```